Satellite tracking of Norwegian Snowy Owls

 Contact

 From Nov.
 2007 to the end of March 2008 Yngvar was located between Murmansk and the White Sea on the Kola Peninsula.
 On March 26. he was back in Finnmark in Northern Norway, most likely checking his breeding grounds of 2007.
 There were no voles or lemmings in 2008, and Yngvar headed back to Kola before pushing on 2500 km further east.
 He stopped when reaching the Taymyr Peninsula, SE of Dickson.
 In the beginning of Oct. he started his journey westwards again.
 On Oct.
 4. he sent signals from the west coast of Yamal, and as early as Oct.
 22. he was back on Kola Peninsula.
 There he stayed during the winter months.
+Host started transmitting in March, from the easternmost point of Kola Peninsula.
+She flew to the northeast of Novaya Zemlya, where she stayed for the summer.
+During August she flew south to the mainland.
+On Sept.
+26. her last signals for summer were received from the mainland south of Vaygach Island.
+Albertine started transmitting from northern Finland, before heading east.
+She stayed during summer on Vaygach Island, where her last signals were received on August 30.

 The Snowy Owl satellite tracking is a cooperation project between:

-The snowy Owl project receives economical support from Norwegian Ornithological Society’s Snowy Owl Grant, Directorate for nature management, The County Governors in Nord-Trøndelag, Nordland and Troms.
+The snowy Owl project receives economical support from Norwegian Ornithological Societys Snowy Owl Grant, Directorate for nature management, The County Governors in Nord-Trøndelag, Nordland and Troms.

 More about the Snowy Owl project in Norwegian